MP Estate Planning UK

 Failing to Communicate with Your Family

 Failing to communicate your estate plans with your family can lead to misunderstandings and conflict after your passing.
-It’s essential to discuss your wishes and the reasoning behind your decisions with your loved ones to ensure they understand and respect your intentions.
+It’s essential to discuss your wishes and the reasoning behind your decisions with your loved ones.
+This is particularly important if you’ve set up a trust — your family should understand why assets are held in trust, who the trustees are, and how the trust operates.
+Many families also benefit from the settlor leaving a letter of wishes with the trust deed, providing non-binding guidance to trustees about how they would like the trust to be administered.

 MistakeConsequenceSolution